Will AI Replace Image Optimization Tools?

 - Generate or enhance images using AI

-- Pass final assets through a dedicated image optimization tool
+- Pass final assets through a dedicated image optimisation tool

 - Control formats, compression, filenames, and delivery